 One argument against EVs is that simply switching from ICE to electric cars neither improves access to transportation nor shifts the U.S. away from a wasteful, inequitable system that puts the onus on individuals rather than communities to get people from place to place.

 “We should be investing in density.
-Efficient transportation will follow.
-See NYC,” Mital wrote.
+Efficient transportation will follow,” Mital wrote.

 Through its Economic Development Corporation, New York City is partnering with businesses and districts to generate new sources of revenue, spark startups, direct money to schools, and improve local access to resources.
-This is only one example of dozens of incentive programs spread across municipalities and states throughout the world (per the World Bank).
+This is only one example of dozens of incentive programs spread across municipalities and states throughout the world.